bigkorupto/mammad-kabiri-uniqa/README.md

-Mammad Kabiri has been invited to break his year-long silence and tell in court why he neglected his duties to support Mr. Bauer in working from home or to clean out his "pre-corona" desk in the locked-down company office tower...
+Mammad Kabiri has been invited to break his year-long silence and tell in court why he neglected his duties to support Mr. Bauer in working from home during the corana lockdown or what's up with his five-year non-stop harassment campaign to get Mr Bauer to quit and resign on his own...

 To be continued...